Liam Fox: Secretary of State for International Trade

 After Theresa May became Prime Minister of the United Kingdom in July 2016, Fox was appointed Secretary of State for International Trade, responsible for helping to secure trade deals with other countries following Brexit.

-The Wall Street Journal reported Fox as saying he would prefer a free trade agreement with the EU rather than be part of the EU customs union, which he said could restrict Britain's ability to negotiate lower tariffs with other trading partners.
+The Wall Street Journal reported Fox as saying he would prefer a free trade agreement with the EU rather than be part of the European Union Customs Union, which he said could restrict Britain's ability to negotiate lower tariffs with other trading partners.

 In a September 2016 speech on international trade, Fox said there needed to be a change in British business culture, arguing that exporting was a "duty" which companies neglected because "it might be too difficult or too time-consuming or because they can't play golf on a Friday afternoon".
 In April 2017, he was criticised for a trade visit to the Philippines, where he acknowledged "shared values" when speaking to Philippines President Rodrigo Duterte, heavily criticised for the increase in extrajudicial killings in the Philippines.

-In 2017, Fox announced a new board of trade which would meet four times a year to "ensure the benefits of free trade are spread throughout the UK."
+In 2017, Fox announced a new Board of Trade which would meet four times a year to "ensure the benefits of free trade are spread throughout the UK."
 The announcement was criticised by Liberal Democrat MP Tom Brake, who said the board was a "job-creation scheme" for Fox.
 A DIT spokesman said it was a "technicality" that Fox was the sole member of the board, because of a constitutional convention that full membership is only for privy counsellors.
 In July 2019, he lost his cabinet position when new Prime Minister Boris Johnson made a cabinet reshuffle.